kakilian/Young-Women-on-Menstruation/README.md

 [Contact](assets/image/testing-for-project/page-four.jpg)

 Includes a contact form with required fields for visitors to ask questions.
+Also there is a disclaimer passage, to make sure that the user will get the best help that is needed at various times.
+Some countries have specialized doctors for woman.

 ### Answer Page
 ![Answer](assets/image/testing-for-project/page-five.jpg)

 A confirmation page informs users that their questions will be answered.

+### Footer

+- The footer section includes links to the relevant sozial meida sites for this page.
+THe links will opne to a new tabe allowing the user easy access to both pages at once.

+- The footer is valuable to the user as it encourages them to get connected via sozial media.

+## Road Map

+- Interactive Quizzes or Assessments
+Develop interactive quizzes or assessments related to menstruation, self-care, and health to engage users and provide personalized recommendations based on their responses.

+- Community Forums or Support groups
+USing establish community forums or support groups outside of the interent where users can connect if they want to share experiences or need more support outside of the website.

+- Questions and Answers
+Letting users see past questions, where they could possible relate to and would be able to share their experiences.

+- Forschung
+Sharing possible links into further education and the ongoing research using it as an educational porthole.
+Not only to educate but to enpower them along their journey.

+- Partner Information
+Teaching not only information to the immediate user, but also helping their brothers, friends, family to be informed or "How to help" - "What does this mean" - I got approached by a couple of teenagers in my daughters age asking about what they could do, after looking at APP they found it very informative.
+So it would be good to have a little corner for them too.

 ### Colors and Meanings
 ![Pink Color](assets/image/testing-for-project/color-pink.jpg)